osmosis-labs/osmosis/x/concentrated-liquidity/README.md

  we are trying to bootstrap with incentives it helps to be explicit with our goals.

 ### Liquidity Depth
-We want to ensure spread factors and incentives are being used to maximize liquidity depth at the active tick (i.e. the tick the current spot price is in), as this gives the best execution price for trades on the pool.
+We want to ensure spread rewards and incentives are being used to maximize liquidity depth at the active tick (i.e. the tick the current spot price is in), as this gives the best execution price for trades on the pool.